-One of the most important questions for any business owner is whether to classify a worker as an employee and an independent contractor.
+One of the most important questions for any business owner is whether to classify a worker as an employee or an independent contractor.

 Why Is Misclassification Important?

 Many laws have been enacted to protect the rights and privileges of employees in the United States.